 The beautiful hot spring of Seljavallalaug is the oldest man-made swimming pool in Iceland, originally built in 1923 as a place to teach the local Icelanders how to swim.
 Nestled at the base of Eyjafjallajökull, it has great views up towards the surrounding mountains.
 Thanks to its scenic location and flurry of posts on Instagram, the popularity of this hot spring on Iceland’s south coast has exploded.

 To get to the hot spring, take road 242 (marked Raufarfell) off the main route along the south coast.
 Follow it towards its end and you’ll eventually find a small parking area for cars and campers.
 From here, walk northeast into the valley for about 30 minutes, and you’ll find it hiding behind a corner.
 The closest campsites are at Skogafoss and Seljalandsfoss.

 65.5726° N, 23.1716° W

 To get to this hot spring in Iceland, you need to take road 60 into the Westfjords.
 Looping around the bottom of the fjord, the road then begins to take you up its western edge.
 Look out for a small sign indicating where Hellulaug is; it’s right before Hotel Flókalundur.
 Behind the hotel is where you’ll find the closest campsite, offering great views and good indoor cooking facilities as well.

 65.6491° N, 23.8949° W

-To get there from the town of Tálknafjörður, drive out the other side of town.
-After a few minutes you’ll find it – just keep an eye out for the change rooms.
+To get there from the town of Tálknafjörður, drive out to the other side of town.
+After a few minutes you’ll find it – just keep an eye out for the changing rooms.
 The closest campsite is in Talknafjordur, or across the mountain in Patreksfjörður.

 4. Geosea – The Geothermal Sea Baths